PF

 Instructions

 1. 1Mince the garlic and dice the onion.
-Cook both in skillet with olive oil over medium heat until soft and transparent (about 5 minutes).
+Heat olive oil in a large skillet over medium heat and cook the onion and garlic for 5–7 minutes, stirring occasionally, until softened and translucent.

 Nutrition — Per Serving